Which one would we choose?

 Please note.
 Every effort is made to ensure the key differences listed are correct, but these differences are subject to change without notice.
 Products and the box contents can be changed without notice and different variants can exist.

-Detailed comparison: what’s the difference between the Sonicare 9900 Prestige and Oral-B iO?
+Detailed comparison: what’s the difference between the Sonicare 9900 Prestige and Oral-B iO Series 9 and 10?

 Before I dig into the detail of the key differences, I want to share something with you.
 This is very important to know.

-Both of these electric toothbrushes are very good.
-Both, will, when used correctly, leave you with very clean teeth.
+All of these electric toothbrushes are very good.
+Any, will, when used correctly, leave you with very clean teeth.

-Both too are far more premium models than you actually need.
+They are all far more premium models than you actually need.
 You can get excellent brushes for a lot less money.
 Yes, features will be sacrificed, but they are not deal breakers.

 But, if you want to own the best, then these are the models to consider.